24ericksonb/roblox-discord-bot/README.md

 This command is used to test the bot's commands by rolling a random number between 1-100.

+## Extra Features

+If set up, the bots status will update with the current amount of members waiting to be verified.
+It uses Google Forms API to query a specified form and retrieves the current amount of responses.

 ## Getting Started

 ### Prerequisites